DarkEnergySurvey/qatoolkit/README.txt

 Scripts: (inside bin/)
 ----------------------

- - color_tile : generate RGB color image for a DES Tile
+ - color_tile : generate RGB color image for a DES Tile (in the old DB schema and file structure, it still needs to be modidied for the Refact system)

  - projectDECamPNG : Projects a DECam exposure using SWarp and creates grayscale PNGs using Python's native PIL/Image module.
 It reads the input files from lists provided command-line.
-To be used in the Refact system.
+This script is aimed for the Refacted system.

  - projectDECamPNG_SQL : Projects a DECam exposure using SWarp and creates grayscale PNGs using Python's native PIL/Image module.
 Gets